 Directed by James Mather and Stephen St. Leger, Lockout is nothing more than a video game-esque sci-fi flick with no worth whatsoever.
 In this film, if there is one thing that I want to reveal straightway is the laughable yet entertaining performance by Guy Pierce, who unsuccessfully tried to save the film from slick dialogues and an overcooked plot.

-Set in the near future (some 6o-odd years from now), the movie starts with Snow (Guy Pierce), a falsely convicted ex-government secret agent, who has been awarded a 30-year sentence at MS-1, a maximum-security prison in outer space.
-Ridiculousness takes steps when he is disposed to rescue the President’s daughter Emilie (Maggie Grace) from rioting convicts and come out safely from MS-1, as a price to regain his freedom.
+Set in the near future (some 60 odd years from now), the movie starts with Snow (Guy Pierce), a falsely convicted ex-government secret agent, who has been awarded a 30-year sentence at MS-1, a maximum-security prison in outer space.
+Ridiculousness takes the center stage when he is disposed to rescue the Emilie (Maggie Grace) – the daughter of the President of the United States, from rioting convicts and come out safely from MS-1, as a price to regain his freedom.

-If you think everything is fine till this screen, well there is more to come with lousy acting and stupidity all around you.
-Pierce along with bad guys led by cultured Alex (Vincent Regan) and his psychotic brother (Joseph Gilgun) somehow tried to come out from a loosely written script, but it all fell short.
+If you think everything is fine till this moment, there is more to come with lousy acting and stupidity all around.
+Pierce along with bad guys led by cultured Alex (Vincent Regan) and his psychotic brother (Joseph Gilgun) somehow try to come out from a loosely written script, but everything falls short.

-Adding further glitch to your sense, the director certainly forgot what kind of film he is making; a sci-fi flick at least deserves some first-rate visual effects and good action sequences.
-The best example of one such terrible moment is the motor cycle chase, so dry and dull that it looks like a decades-old video game.
+Adding further glitch to your sense, the director certainly forgets what kind of film he is making; a sci-fi flick at least deserves some first-rate visual effects and good action sequences.
+The best example of one such terrible moment is the motorcycle chase, so dry and dull that it looks like a decades-old video game.